spencertipping/ni/doc/ni_by_example.md

 We can combine the take-rows operator `r` with the Perl operator `p'...'` to create powerful filters.
 In this case, `r` will take all rows where the output of the Perl statement **is _truthy_ in Perl**.

-Other caveats: the number 0, the string 0 (which is the same as the number 0), the empyt list, and the empty string are all **falsey** in Perl.
+Other caveats: the number 0, the string 0 (which is the same as the number 0), the empty list, the empty string, and the keyword `undef` are all **falsey** (i.e. interpreted as boolean false) in Perl.
 Pretty much everything else is truthy.
-Moreover, there is no boolean True or False in Perl, so `false` and `False` are still truthy.
+There is no boolean True or False in Perl, so `false` and `False` are still truthy.

 Examples:

-* `ni n03 rp'$_' -- rejects the first row, 0, which is falsey.
+* `ni n03 rp'$_'` -- rejects the first row, 0, which is falsey.
 It returns 1, 2 because the return value of the first row, 0, is falsey
 * `ni n03 rp'a'` -- returns 1, 2 because the return value of the first row, 0, is falsey
 * `ni n03 rp'r a'` -- rejects every row, but has an output equal to the initial stream (0, 1, 2).
 How does this happen?
   * The return value of `p'r a'` is the empty list, which is falsey; therefore, every row is rejected.